escobard/integration-tests/README.md

 3. Leverage data driven tests with Jest
 4. Follow the automation test pyramid principles
 5. Run tests in a Docker container for CI/CD

+### Serve as a starting point for complex integration test use cases

+When APIs expand past single CRUD operations, developers tend to seek a way to validate that old endpoints continue to work as expected, while new endpoints are developed.
+As new endpoints are developed, it becomes more challenging to validate old endpoints.
+Integration tests are a great way to validate that an API continues to work as expected, as it grows in complexity.

+Leveraging [Jest](https://jestjs.io/) and [Supertest](https://www.npmjs.com/package/supertest), this repository provides a starting point for complex integration test use cases.
+The tests are designed to be modular, allowing developers to easily add new tests and endpoints as APIs grow in complexity.

+### Provide simple, modular code structures & design patterns

+Leveraging Jest's setup and teardown functionality, global imports minimize inline imports, allowing test syntax complexity to remain low.
+API endpoints can (optionally) be configured globally before setup and teardown, facilitating readability and re-usability as the number of tests grow.
+By using Jest's run-in-band functionality, changing the order in which tests are run can be easily changed by swapping the order of the tests imported in [/tests/testInOrder.test.js](/tests/testInOrder.test.js).

+### Leverage data driven tests with Jest

+### Follow the automation test pyramid principles

+### Run tests in a Docker container for CI/CD

 ## Tools and frameworks